KeenanRileyFaulkner/bfasster/README.md

 # Bfasster: BFASST 2.0

 NOTE: As of 2024, this project is a demo of contributions towards a complete refactor of the [bfasst project](https://github.com/byuccl/bfasst).
 It is not maintained or kept up to date.
-When it was created, it served as a proof of concept, which was eventually adopted and implemented in bfasst in its entirety, by the creator.
+When it was created, it served as a proof of concept, which was eventually adopted and implemented in bfasst in its entirety.
 ___

 This project removes a lot of overhead from the [bfasst project](https://github.com/byuccl/bfasst).